Join the Program

 Participating students will be evaluated by a jury consisting of representatives of leading nonprofit organizations.

-The winner of the Final Contest will be offered a place in the JCU English Summer Camp, a 4-week, 30-hour program designed especially for high-school students, who will be trained in public speaking, academic reading and writing, research and crafting an application to American universities.
+The winner of the Final Contest will be offered a place in the JCU English Summer Camp, a 3-week, 55-hour program designed especially for high-school students, who will be trained in public speaking, academic reading and writing, and producing video for broadcast.
 To learn more about the most recent edition of the program, click here.

 Alternanza Scuola Lavoro (ASL)

 This project qualifies as 10 hours towards the total requirement for ASL, broken down as follows: